Azure/azure-sdk-for-js/documentation/next-generation-quickstart.md

 ```sh
 npm i @azure/arm-compute@30.0.0-beta.1
 ```
-You can always find the latest preview version of our next-generation management libraries via npmjs under the `next` tag of each packages.
+You can always find the latest preview version of our next-generation management libraries via npmjs under the `next` tag of each package.

 We also recommend installing other packages for authentication and core functionalities :